eliseekn/TinyMVC/README.md

 ## Your first application

-1\.
-Setup application
+1. Setup application

-On your console :
+In your terminal :
 ```
 cp .env.example .env
 php console app:setup
 ```

-2\.
-Setup database
+2. Setup database

-On your console :
+In your terminal :
 ```
 php console migrations:run --seed
 ```

-3\.
-Start a local server development
+3. Start a local server development

-On your console :
+In your terminal :
 ```
 php console serve
 ```